Jezuit/Portfolio/Notes/SSH/SSH.md

 7. Closed MC using F10.

 8. Using the Zentyal Web GUI, under the Software & Management section, I installed additional useful programs and features such as Docker and FTP.

-I also enabled the Domain Controller and File Sharing module.
+9. I enabled the Domain Controller and File Sharing module.

-9. In Users and Computers → Manage, I:
+10. In Users and Computers → Manage, I:

   Created three groups: HR, IT, and Staff (regular employees)

   Added a user: jan.kowalski

+11.